-Furthermore, the remarkable performances of large language models suggests that they have the potential to influence various aspects in the education domain. \citet{Kung2023-med-exam} pointed out that large language models such as ChatGPT could facilitate human learners in a medical education setting. \citet{Zhai2022-writing} examined ChatGPT's ability in academic writing and concluded that ChatGPT was able to deliver a high-quality academic paper in a very short period of time with minial input on the subject. \citet{article} presented the potential benefits of ChatGPT for research, including increased efficiency for researchers and the possibility to review articles. \citet{thorp2023} argued that ChatGPT could provide high-accuracy English translation and proofreading to non-native English speakers, narrowing the disadvantages they face in the field of science.
+Furthermore, the remarkable performances of large language models suggest that they have the potential to influence various aspects of the education domain. \citet{Kung2023-med-exam} pointed out that large language models such as ChatGPT could facilitate human learners in a medical education setting. \citet{Zhai2022-writing} examined ChatGPT's ability in academic writing and concluded that ChatGPT could deliver a high-quality academic paper quickly with minimal input. \citet{article} presented the potential benefits of ChatGPT for research, including increased efficiency for researchers and the possibility of reviewing articles. \citet{thorp2023} argued that ChatGPT could provide high-accuracy English translation and proofreading to non-native English speakers, narrowing the disadvantages they face in the field of science.

-However, the increasing use and broad implications of large language models has raised ethical concerns regarding the accuracy and authenticity of generated content, academic integrity, and plagiarism. \textit{Science} has updated its policies to prohibit ChatGPT from being listed as an author, and AI-generated texts should not be included in published work \citep{thorp2023}. \citet{gao2022fake-abstract} used ChatGPT to generate research abstracts based on existing abstracts from medical journals.
-They found that plagiarism detector failed to identify AI-generated abstracts.
-Though AIGC detector can distinguish generated and human-written, original abstracts, human reviewers found it difficult to identify generated abstracts. \citet{Alkaissi2023-fake-writing} used ChatGPT to write about the pathogenesis of medical conditions.
-The results show that while ChatGPT was able to search for related information and produce credible and coherent scientific writings, the references it provided contained unrelated or even completely fabricated publications.
+However, the increasing use and broad implications of large language models have raised ethical concerns regarding the accuracy and authenticity of generated content, academic integrity, and plagiarism. \textit{Science} has updated its policies to prohibit ChatGPT from being listed as an author, and AI-generated texts should not be included in published work~\citep{thorp2023}. \citet{gao2022fake-abstract} used ChatGPT to generate research abstracts based on existing abstracts from medical journals.
+They found that plagiarism detectors failed to identify AI-generated abstracts.
+Though the AIGC detector can distinguish generated and human-written, original abstracts, human reviewers found it challenging to identify generated abstracts. \citet{Alkaissi2023-fake-writing} used ChatGPT to write about the pathogenesis of medical conditions.
+The results show that while ChatGPT could search for related information and produce credible and coherent scientific writings, the references it provided contained unrelated or even fabricated publications.
 Both teams of authors recommend that editorial processes for journals and conferences should integrate AIGC detectors and clearly disclose the use of these technologies.